pourmalek/CovidVisualizedGlobal/README.md

 **LIMITATIONS**
 <br/><br/>

-(1) The search for target studies is not performed in a replicable method.
+The search for target studies is not performed in a replicable method.
 A systematic review might reveal more target studies that meet the eligibility criteria.
-(2) Software codes use a propriety software package.
+Software codes use a propriety software package.
 Use of  R or Phyton are preferable in terms of user accessibility.
-Even a R package might be produced for this purpose.
-(3) Checking and performing updates in this repository are not automated.
-Use of Phyton, for instance, can make the process automated.
-(4) Communication of results on GitHub covers a relatively limited proportion of audience.
-Alternative communication venues and strategies can broaden the outreach to the audience.
-I am willing for suggestions, collaboration, and help regarding overcoming the above-mentioned, and other limitations of this work.
-Please e-mail me (pourmalek_farshad@yahoo.com)

 <br/><br/>

 **FUTURE DIRECTIONS AND COLLABOATIONS**